 Arup did not recommend an adjustment to SunWater's operations costs for this scheme.

-The Authority notes that Arup did not recommend any adjustment to operations costs for this scheme.
+In the Draft Report, the Authority noted that Arup did not recommend any adjustment to operations costs for this scheme.

 In Volume 1, the Authority recommended that SunWater staff continue to conduct all quarterly meter reads.